 NKU is an area leader in providing comprehensive programming and accommodation services to students with disabilities.
-Buildings and campus facilities are strategically located in a close geographical area providing easy accessibility for the disabled.
-A wide variety of disability services and support programs are available to students with special needs.
-Services and programs offered through the Office of Disability Services include:
+Buildings and campus facilities are strategically located in a close geographical area providing easy accessibility.
+A wide variety of services and programs are available through the Office of Disability Services and these include:

+- · Consultation for disability issues for faculty, staff and students

+- Advanced priority registration

+- Interpreter service

+- · Extended time/Quiet environment test proctoring

+- Alternative textbooks

-- Consultation for disability issues for faculty, staff and students - · Certification of reasonable accommodations for NKU - Individual consultation and liaison with outside agencies - · Advanced priority registration - Interpreter service - · Extended time/Quiet environment test proctoring - Optelec, text enlarger - Kurzweil 3000, Kurzweil 1000, Dragon Naturally Speaking, ReadPlease and Zoom Text.
+- · Optelec, text enlarger

+- Adaptive software such as: Kurzweil 3000, Kurzweil 1000, Dragon Naturally Speaking, ReadPlease and Zoom Text.

 Students must register with Disability Services, to receive reasonable academic accommodations.
-Disability Services is located in the University Center room 320 and can be reached at 859/572-6373 or at their website www.nku.edu/~disability.
+Disability Services is located in the University Center room 320 and can be reached at (859) 572-6373 or at their website www.nku.edu/~disability.